Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Analysis Setup

 To generate the 3$\times$2pt data vector we consider a survey corresponding to the LSST Year 10 setup covering 14,300 deg$^2$ of extragalactic (high Galactic latitude) sky, which corresponds to a fraction of the sky $f_{\mathrm{sky}}=0.3466$.
 Galaxies are divided into source and lens populations -- sources are objects for which we use both position and shape information, and lenses are objects for which we use only the position information.
 There is overlap between the two sets of objects, as some galaxies fall into both samples.
-We show the true redshift distributions for each of the 10 lens and 5 source tomographic photo-z bins in the first two panels of Fig.~\ref{fig:n(z)s}.
+We show the redshift distributions for each of the 10 lens and 5 source tomographic photo-z bins in the first two panels of Fig.~\ref{fig:n(z)s}.
 The overall $n(z)$ distribution is modeled as in \citet{Zhang2022}:

 with $(z_0,\alpha)=(0.26, 0.90)$ for lenses and $(0.11, 0.68)$ for sources.
-The lens distribution is separated into 10 equipopulated bins, which are convolved with Gaussians of width corresponding to the expected photo-$z$ precision -- $0.03(1+z)$ for lenses and $0.05(1+z)$ for sources.
+The distributions are separated into 10 equipopulated lens bins and 5 equipopulated source bins, which are convolved with Gaussians of width corresponding to the expected photo-$z$ precision -- $0.03(1+z)$ for lenses and $0.05(1+z)$ for sources.

 In Table~\ref{tab:LSST_bins}, we list the peak redshift, total galaxy surface number density, and the fiducial value of the linear galaxy bias for each lens redshift bin and the assumed shape noise (intrinsic variation in the ellipticity of source galaxies) for source galaxies.
 The source bins have been chosen to have the same surface number density in each bin.
 These values are taken from the LSST DESC Science Requirement Document (DESC SRD, \cite{DESCSRD}).
 We implicitly assume uninformative priors on the cosmological parameters and on the galaxy bias parameters.